-Christine Armstrong, 63, was taken as she attempted to swim the 600 meters (2,970 feet) between the wharf and beach near the village of Tathra, 340 kilometers (210 miles) south of Sydney, police said in a statement.
+Christine Armstrong, 63, was taken as she attempted to swim the 1,970 feet between the wharf and beach near the village of Tathra, 210 miles south of Sydney, police said in a statement.

-The Thathra Wharf to Waves — a swim from the wharf to the beach and back again — is an annual event that attracts hundreds of swimmers each summer.
+The Tathra Wharf to Waves — a swim from the wharf to the beach and back again — is an annual event that attracts hundreds of swimmers each summer.

 Local council general manager Leanne Barnes said the victim was part of a group of locals who meet at the beach every morning to swim out to the wharf and back.

 "It's a beautiful little coastal village and this is one of those sad things that can happen," Barnes said.

 Armstrong's family said in a statement that she had been swimming at the beach for 14 years and had been a trainer at the local volunteer lifeguard club.

 "Swimming brought her much joy and many friends," the statement said.
 "She will be sadly missed by all who loved her, especially by Rob, her husband of 44 years."

 Police said a helicopter and boat were being used to search for remains.
 No details on the species of the shark were released.